Identity theft, common scams, & how to protect yourself

 - Leveraging the good credit score of the victim by using personal information (such as a social security number and employer information) to obtain a loan or credit card in the victim's name.

 - Using personal information to obtain or access other services of value such as insurance, citizenship status, or even health care services.

-Never give your financial information to anyone who contacts you, whether by telephone, email, or other means before you research it.
-You can ask for a call-back number and then verify its authenticity by looking the company's website, the back of the credit card, statements, or the phonebook.
+Never give your financial information (or access to your computer) to anyone who contacts you out of the blue, whether by telephone, email, or other means before you research it.
+You can ask for a call-back number and then verify its authenticity by lookingat the company's website, the back of the credit card, statements, or the phonebook.

-Many scammers use legitimate job posting sites to entice victims with "accounting" or "work at home" scams.
+Many scammers use legitimate job posting sites to entice victims with "work at home" or "secret shopper" scams.
 Typically you are paid a false commission to facilitate money transfers through your account or you are a asked to open a new bank account.
-You accept a job in which you are paid to receive a commission to facilitate money transfers through your account or apply for a job that asks you to set up a new bank account.

 Lottery or sweepstakes scams

 As a "winner" of a lottery, you can claim your prize only after paying a fee or the taxes.
 SCAM!

 A person that you meet through a dating service asks for money for many reasons including health care costs or travel expenses to visit you.
 Don't fall for it!

 When you buy or sell an item over the internet, there are several ways that you could be the victim of fraud: